ariankordi/grape/README.md

+# Description #
+This is a fork of ariankordi's grape miiverse with added support for miiverse api and games.

+# Old Text #
 At the time the below was written, I was actually working on it.
 I don't work on this anymore and am looking forward to giving it a complete and total re-write in another language having actually nearly exact things Miiverse did.
 Below is my original readme.md.

 Note that PF2M has uploaded this as well.
 It was without my permission, but I didn't have a copyright at all and I don't feel like taking him down even if I am.
 This is my project and mine entirely.
 Don't use his, and by the way, don't host this on a public server since it might be taken down by Nintendo.